Rudd-O/zfs-fedora-installer/README.md

     dd if=/path/to/image/file of=/dev/sde

 Of course, if you chose to have a separate boot image (`--separate-boot`), then you can write the boot image and the volume image `VOLDEV` to separate devices.

+**Security warning**: disk images created this way should not be reused across hosts, because several unique identifiers (and the LUKS master key, in case of encrypted images) will then be shared across those hosts.
+You should create distinct images for distinct systems instead.
+Changes are in the pipeline to uniquify installs and strip them of identifying informatin, precisely to prevent this problem.

 Taking advantage of increased disk space in the target media
 ------------------------------------------------------------